flydog-sdr/docs/docs/en/manual/public.md

  - Fixed IP provided by ISP `1.1.1.1` as an example
  - The operation on the gateway (router or switch) is based on OpenWRT, other gateway devices are similar

-Login to the OpenWRT backend, go to Firewall - Port Forwards and configure port forwarding.
+Login to the OpenWRT administration, go to Firewall - Port Forwards and configure port forwarding.

 ![Port Forwarding](/manual/public_1.png "Port Forwarding")